Don’t miss out on the latest CyclingTips updates.

 So common is this likely cause that it has a special name all of its own: ‘spring knee’.
 Named after the time of year that most cyclists begin to increase both their mileage and training intensity, it’s caused by an inability of the muscular system and its associated tendons to adapt quickly enough to the demands imposed.

-The standard recommendations are that you should increase your mileage by no more than 10% at a time.
+The standard recommendations are that you should increase your mileage by no more than 10% a week.
 Of course, few people do that, especially here in the UK when the sun comes out (yes, it does happen).

 Muscles and tendons in particular take time to adapt to load.
 If the demand is too great, then the damage caused by the activity doesn’t have time to repair and a downward spiral ensues.
 The tricky part is deciding exactly where that line is.
 It will be different for everybody and doesn’t necessarily fit within the generic 10% guidelines.